-This is an example of "horizontal parallelism" [Inm85] or "data parallelism", so named because there is no dependency among the philosophers.
-In a data-processing system, a given item of data would pass through only one of a replicated set of software components.
+This is an example of "horizontal parallelism" [Inm85] or "data parallelism", so named because there is no dependency among the pairs of philosophers.
+In a horizontally parallel data-processing system, a given item of data would be processed by only one of a replicated set of software components.